My readers can't comment on my blog.This complaint, as with many like it, could benefit from some structured diagnostic

 - If you (and other administrators) can comment, but no guests can do so - and if you're using CAPTCHA (word puzzle) verification - check for proper comment form size.

 - If you have a private blog, note that selecting "Only members of this blog" for "Who Can Comment?" will leave your Designated Readers unable to comment.
 Readers are not blog members, for commenting permissions.

 - If some readers can comment on your blog, and others can't, have the readers with problems check their Blogger accounts and security settings.

-- The most likely problem cause, in this case, would be "third party cookies", although security settings, in general, can cause the same effect.
+- The most likely problem cause is "third party cookies", although many other security filters and settings can cause problems.